mapbender/mapbender-documentation/en/installation/migration.rst

 Sketch
 ------

 * Sketch now supports to draw a circle with a defined radius.
-You draw the circle first and den edit the circle and define a radius.
+You draw the circle first and then edit the circle and define a radius.
 * Sketch now allows to define colors to be offered to draw.
 You can also activate a color picker